cronvel/kung-fig/doc/KFG.md

 Trailing spaces and tabs are trimmed out too.

-A key should not contain:

-- colon `:`
-- controle chars

 **If the key should contain any of this, it should be quoted** using the [quoted strings rules](#ref.strings.quoted).

 E.g.: